-Activity - type and title Lecturer including department affiliation Learning goals from curriculum Session 1: Introduction to the course and selection of topic Lecture, Topic selection, and Journal club seminar Annette Burkhart Larsen, HST Work with scientific literature in-depth and get an insight into what qualifies as high-quality research Apply knowledge of molecular methods, and how these are used in scientific research to obtain new knowledge and hypothesis' of disease pathogenesis Be able to reflect critically on research literature Be able to facilitate a scientific discussion based on presentations and scientific literature Session 2: Immune Pathogenesis Lecture and workshop Ralf Agger, HST Explain the molecular pathogenesis of common diseases Describe how disease processes can originate Obtain a deeper knowledge into the molecular pathogenesis of common diseases arising in man through relevant scientific literature, compared to that previously obtained through classical textbook material Find new hypothesis' of molecular pathogenesis in common diseases Work with scientific literature in-depth and get an insight into what qualifies as high-quality research Apply knowledge of molecular methods, and how these are used in scientific research to obtain new knowledge and hypothesis' of disease pathogenesis Synthesize a deeper knowledge about how common diseases arise and be able to suggest likely targets for therapy based on current research hypothesis within disease pathogenesis Be able to reflect critically on research literature Be able to facilitate a scientific discussion based on presentations
+Activity - Lecturer including type and title department affiliation Learning goals from curriculum Session 1: Introduction to the course and selection of topic Lecture, Topic selection, and Journal club seminar Annette Burkhart Larsen, HST Work with scientific literature in-depth and get an insight into what qualifies as high-quality research.
+Apply knowledge of molecular methods, and how these are used in scientific research to obtain new knowledge and hypotheses of disease pathogenesis Be able to reflect critically on research literature.
+Be able to facilitate a scientific discussion based on presentations and scientific literature.
+Session 2: Workshop: Writing and reviewing scientific Annette Burkhart Larsen, HST Work with scientific literature in-depth and get an insight into what qualifies as high-quality research.
+Be able to reflect critically on research literature.
+Be able to facilitate a scientific discussion based on presentations and scientific literature Session 3: Immune Pathogenesis Lecture Seminar (Student presentation, Discussion and Journal club) Tue Bjerg Bennike Emil Kofoed-Olsen, HST, Annette Burkhart Larsen, HST Explain the molecular pathogenesis of common diseases.
+Describe how disease processes car originate.
+Obtain a deeper knowledge into the molecular pathogenesis of common diseases arising in man through relevant scientific literature, compared to that previously obtained through classical textbook material.
+Find new hypothesis' of molecular pathogenesis in common diseases Work with scientific literature in-depth and get an insight into what qualifies as high-quality research.